Brighton is so happy. So is Mormonism.

 Ferris wheel, pier, arcade, art, cafes, bars, clubs, sailing activities, Mormons...

 Brighton.
 Oh Brighton.
 It was glorious.
 Vibrant.
-It’s one of those places you go and just squawk for the first hour because everything you see is so fun and different and crazy.
+It’s one of those places you go and just squawk for the first hour because everything you see is so fun and bright and not London.

 Squawk!
 A funny-named shop!